themaxboucher/maxboucher.com/README.md

 ## MaxBoucher.com

-Hi, this is my personal website built using Next.js and TypeScript.
+This is my portfolio website built using Next.js and TypeScript.